JulianEichen/springboot-league/README.md

 ## Purpose
 The root purpose was to have a first try at a proper Java web app, without an externally predefined task.
-The idea was to build a league management system to manage the results of matches between a set of teams.
+The idea was to build a league management system to track the results of matches between a set of teams.

 The user actions and resposibilites would include:
 - registration of teams